5-Wood Vs 3-Hybrid: Which One Should You Carry & Why

 This is because many players are wary of utilizing a hybrid, believing it will draw the ball further than its regular flight path and maybe result in the dreaded hook.

-The hybrid's design elements make it easier for players with a greater handicap to hit a power draw.
-Those with a chronic slice will benefit from a hybrid, while more proficient players who routinely draw will benefit from a 5 wood.
+The hybrid’s design elements make it easier for players with a higher handicap to hit a power draw.
+Those with a chronic slice will benefit from a hybrid, while more proficient players who routinely draw will benefit from a 5-wood.

 Potentially Bigger Yardage Advantage